 In the course of time their rights expanded.
 In the mid-8th century, when a large number of military commissioners (jiedushi 節度使) were appointed on a more permanent basis, these were concurrently given the title and the rights of surveillance commissioners.
-After the end of the rebellion of An Lushan 安祿山, military commissioners or defense commissioners (fangyushi 防御使) were appointed throughout the empire.
+After the end of the rebellion of An Lushan 安祿山 (703-757), military commissioners or defence commissioners (fangyushi 防御使) were appointed throughout the empire.
 The latter, in rank lower than the military commissioners, where often concurrently investigation commissioners, and thus unifying military with civilian jurisdiction in one hand.
-In 758 the title of investigation commissioner (caifangshi) was officially changed to surveillance commissioner (guanchashi).
+In 758, the title of investigation commissioner (caifangshi) was officially changed to surveillance commissioner (guanchashi).

-While the offices of defense commissioner and military training commissioner (tuanlianshi 團練使) were concurrently carried out by regional inspectors, the surveillance commissioners were concurrently chief defense commissioners (du fangyushi 都防御使) and chief military training commissioners (du tuanlianshi 都團練使).
-The surveillance commissioners had no own emblem or flag, signifying that their status was lower than that of the military commissioners.
+While the offices of defence commissioner and military training commissioner (tuanlianshi 團練使) were concurrently carried out by regional inspectors, the surveillance commissioners were concurrently chief defence commissioners (du fangyushi 都防御使) and chief military training commissioners (du tuanlianshi 都團練使).
+The surveillance commissioners had no emblem or flag of their own.
+This signified that their status was lower than that of the military commissioners.

-During the late Tang period the whole empire was divided into fourty-odd circuits, the larger of them encompassing ten or more prefectures and governed by military commissioners, the smaller ones having a size of two or three prefectures and governed by surveillance commissioners.
-In the very late phase of the Tang period some surveillance commissioners refused to cooperate with the central government and adopted the title of military commissioner.
+During the late Tang period the whole empire was divided into forty-odd circuits, the larger of them encompassing ten or more prefectures and governed by military commissioners, while the smaller ones had a size of two or three prefectures and were governed by surveillance commissioners.
+In the very late phase of the Tang period, some surveillance commissioners refused to cooperate with the central government and adopted the title of military commissioner.

 The Song dynasty 宋 (960-1279) appointed surveillance commissioners for each prefecture, but this was but a temporary office and often enough just endowed with a salary (rank 5B, a so-called salaried-only office, jiluguan 寄祿官, or vain title, xuxian 虛銜) without any real duties.